Sami-Ansari/voice/README.md

 # AI-Voice-Assistant
 Welcome to the AI Voice Assistant project!
-This assistant can start conversations, transcribe audio to text, generate responses, and convert text back to speech, all while showcasing a sleek frontend interface.
-It serves as a complement to the concepts discussed in the accompanying [YouTube video](https://youtu.be/OqoNkqAsl2Q), offering a practical implementation  of the discussed techniques.
+This assistant can start conversations, transcribe audio to text,

 ## Features
 - Conversation Starter: Begin a conversation with the AI assistant.